malhar212/stackoverflow-clone/README.md

 Bugs:
     - When new question is created with no tags, all tags are added to it
+    - First population of ProfilePage gets error in front-end console but still functions

 ## Instructions to setup and run project